jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt4.md

 ![code](@/assets/posts/xrp_vs_xlm_pt4/code.jpg)

 Both rippled and stellar-core are implmeneted C++, while Horizon is written in GoLang.
 Javascript libraries are provided as primary front-facing client interfaces to the network (for XRP <a href="https://github.com/ripple/ripple-lib">here</a> and for XLM <a href="https://github.com/stellar/js-stellar-sdk">here</a>) and libraries for many other languages are also available.

+<h3>Fin</h3>

+And that is it for our technical analysis of the XRP and XLM ledgers!
+We hope you enjoyed these articles!
+Be sure to check the Dev Null Productions' blog regularily in the future for more content including in-depth analysis of Blockchain technologies, development guides and tutorials, and information about our products and services.
+Until then... <b>stay awesome!</b>